This Tuesday marks the 150th birthday of Laura Ingalls Wilder.

 Throughout the month of February, all over the world, there are celebrations being planned in her honor.

 All of the individuals or organizations planning such events would each probably give you a very different reason as to why they want to acknowledge and celebrate her life.

 A common theme tends to be how Laura, despite facing many difficult obstacles in her life, chose to persevere.
 It is this perseverance, as well as her everlasting hope and faith, that has inspired millions.

-It amazing to think that just one baby born in a log cabin in the big woods of Minnesota on February 7th, 1867 could inspire such celebrations.
+It amazing to think that just one baby born in a log cabin in the big woods of Wisconsin on February 7th, 1867 could inspire such celebrations.
 There are no photos of Laura as an infant or small child to document her birth.
 The first glimpse of Laura is around the age of fifteen.

 She was pictured alongside her sisters, Carrie and Mary, around 1882.
 By the time this photo was taken the family had moved numerous times, lost their home in Kansas, been bankrupt, baby brother Freddie had passed away in 1876 at age 9 months and Mary had lost her sight in 1879 due to illness.
 They had moved to the town of De Smet in Dakota Territory in 1880 hoping to make a fresh start.
 Their first year there was marked by hunger and bitter cold from unrelenting blizzards.
 Laura would earn her teaching degree the same year this photo was taken.
 Most of her earnings would be given to help support her family.